meenakshi-sethi/My_SQL_Projects/Walmart_sales_analysis/README.md

 | **GrossMarginPct**| The gross margin percentage, indicating the profitability of the transaction.                    |
 | **GrossInc**      | The gross income generated from the transaction, calculated as Total minus COGS.                 |
 | **Rating**        | The customer’s rating of their shopping experience, on a scale of 1 to 10.                       |

+**Modifications:**

+To focus more effectively on branch-wise sales analysis, several columns were removed from the original dataset:

+- **City**: Removed because branch data provides sufficient geographic detail for this analysis.
+- **Time_of_Day**, **Day_Name**, and **Month_Name**: Removed since the date and time columns provide the necessary temporal information, and these derived columns were not needed for this specific analysis.

+This streamlined dataset allows for a more targeted examination of sales trends, customer behavior, and profitability across different Walmart branches.

 ### Purpose of the Data
 This dataset is used to perform various sales analyses, including but not limited to: